Dr. Seuss's Sleep Book: Genre

 Similarly to his other books, Dr. Seuss's Sleep Book is a fictional book classified under children’s literature and characterized by its rhythmic sequence.
 His illustrations are known to depict a wide variety of unique creatures and odd relationships.

 Dr. Seuss uses his standard red yellow and turquoise colors, only deviating from this pattern to add hints of purple and one orange Moose Juice alongside a green Goose Juice.

 Analysis

 The Sleep Book sets a good example for young kids on the proper hygiene methods used before bedtime such as brushing their teeth, putting their things away, and making sure their alarm is set for the morning.
 It has also popularly been used in Pre-K through Grade 1 to help kids with the pronunciation of their "sl" sounds.

-Throughout this story, Dr. Seuss introduces his young audience to a number of sleep related habits and activities: dreaming, sleep talking, sleep walking, yawing, and snoring.
+Throughout this story, Dr. Seuss introduces his young audience to a number of sleep related habits and activities: dreaming, sleep talking, sleep walking, yawning, and snoring.
 The book specifically indicates that it must be "read in bed" because of its ability to put kids to sleep.